Deposit guarantee scheme

 What principles are used to calculate the compensation?

-To determine each customer's compensation amount, the FGDR, as of the date on which the funds become unavailable, receives each customer's account statement from the institution.
-The balance of each account includes the transactions completed by the customer and recorded on the date of unavailability, deferred debits not yet posted resulting from payments by card and accrued interest not yet due which the bank owes its customer.
+To determine each customer's compensation amount, the FGDR, as of the date on which the funds become available, receives each customer's account statement from the institution.
+The balance of each account includes the transactions completed by the customer and which could have been recorded on the date of availability, the deferred debits not yet posted resulting from payments by card and accrued interest not yet due which the bank owes its customer, net of social contributions.

 On that basis, the FGDR:

 - checks whether the bank's customer is covered by the deposit guarantee scheme;

 - lists all the customer’s deposit accounts covered by the deposit guarantee scheme;